spilliams/sparrowlike/README.md

 ------------

 So you want some panning table cells?
 Like the ones on the [Sparrow app](http://sparrowmailapp.com/)*?
-(Similar to the ones on Twitter, but those use a swipe gesture, not a pan gesture.
-There are a [few differences](http://developer.apple.com/library/ios/#documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizers/GestureRecognizers.html#//apple_ref/doc/uid/TP40009541-CH6-SW12)).
+(Similar to the ones in the Twitter app, except those use a swipe gesture not a pan gesture.
+There are a [few differences](http://developer.apple.com/library/ios/#documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizers/GestureRecognizers.html#//apple_ref/doc/uid/TP40009541-CH6-SW12) between swiping and panning).

-Oh you really wanted swipe?
+Oh, you really wanted swipe?
 Ok look [here](https://github.com/boctor/idev-recipes/tree/master/SideSwipeTableView) or [here](https://github.com/lukeredpath/LRSlidingTableViewCell) for submoduleable frameworks.
 Otherwise follow me!

 Another Disclaimer: note that the likeness to Sparrow's app ends at the cell panning.
-This demo does not cover the table panning that Sparrow has.
+This demo does not cover the table panning that Sparrow has (although if you are a gesture newbie this demo may give you some insight to start tackling that).

-All the code I describe below is provided in this here repository, free of charge and free in speech.
-If you have questions on, concerns about or problems with it [open an issue](https://github.com/spilliams/sparrowlike/issues/new).
+All of the code I describe below is provided in this here repository, free of charge and free in speech.
+If you have questions on, concerns about or problems with it, please [open an issue](https://github.com/spilliams/sparrowlike/issues/new).

 ##Overview

 All we have to do is add some subviews to our **CustomCell** class, and give it a gesture recognizer to manipulate those subviews (specifically the front one).
-Then we'll want some variables in the **CustomTableViewController** to keep track of state.
-For the purposes of this demo we're only allowing one cell open at a time for instance.
+Then we will want some variables in the **CustomTableViewController** to keep track of state.
+For the purposes of this demo we are only allowing one cell open at a time.
+If your app requires something different you will probably need different state variables.

 ##Requirements